-Last Sunday at Capitol City, we began a series walking through the book of Titus.
-This follows a series over the summer in which we walked through the Psalms of Ascent.
-Beginning in January, we’ll spend almost 30 weeks in the book of 1 Samuel.
-Hopefully this is obvious: As a church, one of our primary commitments in preaching is to biblical exposition.
+Over the last few weeks at Life Church, we have been walking through the Old Testament book of Ruth.
+Last fall, we spent three months studying 1 Thessalonians.
+Prior to that, we spent almost eight months studying the book of Acts.
+This coming summer, we’ll devote fifteen weeks to studying a section of the book of Psalms – the Psalms of Ascent.
+From that habit, hopefully one thing is obvious: As a church, one of our primary commitments in preaching is to biblical exposition.
 That means that the normal pattern of our preaching and teaching involves walking methodically through whole books of the Bible, as opposed to preaching and teaching on selected topics or from selected texts.1

 Why is biblical exposition important?
 Why have we made a commitment to it as a church?
 Here are four reasons why.